Stanfordrods1999/Chatbot_Plus_wts/README.md

  - [Paper summary — BERT: Bidirectional Transformers for Language Understanding](https://medium.com/analytics-vidhya/paper-summary-bert-pre-training-of-deep-bidirectional-transformers-for-language-understanding-861456fed1f9)
  - [Two minutes NLP — Keyword and keyphrase extraction with KeyBERT](https://medium.com/nlplanet/two-minutes-nlp-keyword-and-keyphrase-extraction-with-keybert-a9994b06a83)

+## Features

+- :u7533: Intuitive Interface : ChatBot Plus offers an intuitive and user-friendly interface that allows users to interact with the application easily.
+- :notes: Music Playback: In the enhanced functionality mode, ChatBot Plus can serenade users with their favorite tunes.
+It can access and play music from a vast collection
+- :sun_behind_large_cloud: Weather Updates: When users want to know the weather outside, ChatBot Plus can fetch real-time weather updates
+- :plate_with_cutlery: Restaurant Finder: In the enhanced mode, ChatBot Plus can assist users in finding nearby restaurants

 ## Tech Stack